telerik/reporting-docs/knowledge-base/adding-web-report-designer-in-net-core-mvc.md

 - Telerik.WebReportDesigner.Services
 - Microsoft.AspNetCore.Mvc.NewtonsoftJson

-2. Add a folder with the reports.
+2. Add a folder with the TRDP / TRDX reports.

 3. Add the **ReportDesignerController**:
 ```CSharp